anthonywu/celery-relic/README.md

     - `sudo rabbitmqctl add_user guest:guest`
     - `sudo rabbitmqctl set_permissions -p demo guest ".*" ".*" ".*"`
     - `sudo rabbitmqctl stop && rabbitmq-server -detached # restarting the rabbitmq server`
+    - your setup steps may vary, proper rabbitmq admin is out of scope of this guide
 3. `source .env` to bootstrap the virtualenv and pip requirements (`autoenv` is recommended to consume this file automatically)
 4. `./run_worker.sh`, the script should start up, ending with the message `consumer: Ready to accept tasks!`
 5. `./client.py -i` to enter interactive mode as a caller of async tasks.